[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Scotland’s national animal is a unicorn!
 Wouldn’t you want to visit a country that has unicorn statues abounding and has a unicorn on its coat of arms?
 Scotland has been associated with a unicorn since the 1300’s.
 A unicorn stood for purity, nobility, and masculinity and was the natural enemy of the lion (the symbol of England).
 Super cool!

-We had 8 days to spend in Scotland, and I was told by every visitors guide that 8 days would never be enough to see more than Edinburgh and Glasgow.
+We had eight days to spend in Scotland, and I was told by every visitor’s guide that eight days would never be enough to see more than Edinburgh and Glasgow.
 But, knowing that my kids are good travelers in the car, we set out to defy that advice, and boy am I glad we did.
 While Edinburgh is truly a city full of things to do, the highlands were the highlight of the trip for all of us.

 Where to go in Scotland?

-That is a hard question!
-There was not a single part of Scotland that we didn’t find beautiful, historically fascination, or of worth.
+That is a tricky question!
+There was not a single part of Scotland that we didn’t find beautiful, historically fascinating, or of worth.
 We did find that the spectacular topography of Western Scotland, and the gorgeous highlands were our very favorite.
 Honestly, you can’t go wrong!
-If we had more time we would have gone to the Scottish islands.
+If we had more time, we would have gone to the Scottish islands.

-We really enjoyed the itinerary we chose, but if we go back we will spend more of our time in Skye.
+We enjoyed the itinerary we chose, but if we go back, we will spend more of our time in Skye.

 7 Day Driving Itinerary for Scotland